jvspeed74/F1-Management-API/DEV.md

 ## Environment Variables

-- The project includes a `.env` file, which is used to store environment variables.
+- The project requires a `.env` file, which is used to store environment variables.
+- The main use of this package is to reduce the coupling between our environments (i.e. database ports)
 - The PHP dotenv package is included in the `composer.json` file to allow the `.env` file to be read.
-- The main use of this package is to reduce the coupling between our environments (i.e. database ports)
-- A default `.env` file is included in the repository, but any changes you make to it will not be committed because it is listed in the `.gitignore` file.
+- To get started:
+  1. Copy the contents of the `.env.example` file
+  2. Create a new file named `.env`.
+  3. Paste the contents into the `.env` file.
+  4. Update the values in the `.env` file to match your local environment.